Ventnor Botanic Garden

 Mobile version is easy to use and allow you to do all core functionality

-I started by aligning with the business on goals and success metrics.
+I started by aligning with the business on what success actually looked like - not just 'a better website' but specific, measurable goals.

-Then combined quantitative data and qualitative feedback to understand where the experience was breaking down.
+From there I combined quantitative and qualitative research to understand where the experience was breaking down.

 Quantitative